Stateless DHCPv6 Server Configuration

 Configure Cisco Router as a Stateless DHCPv6 Client

-Previously we have configured Cisco Router as DHCPv4 client but here now we will configure Cisco router is DHCPv6 client.
-Typically DHCPv6 client is a computer, tablet, mobile device, or webcam not a router.
+Previously, we configured the Cisco Router as a DHCPv4 client, but now, we will configure it as a DHCPv6 client.
+A DHCPv6 client is typically a computer, tablet, mobile device, or webcam, not a router.

-A router that is required to be configured as a DHCPv6 client needs an IPv6 link-local address on the interface.
-Without a link-local address, the router cannot send and receive IPv6 messages, for example, RS messages and DHCPv6 messages.
+A router configured as a DHCPv6 client needs an IPv6 link-local address on the interface.
+The router cannot send and receive IPv6 messages without a link-local address, such as RS and DHCPv6 messages.

-When IPv6 address is enabled on the interface the link-local address is created automatically on the interface.
-This is possible when a global unicast address is configured on the interface or by using the “ipv6 enable” command.
+When the IPv6 address is enabled on the interface, the link-local address is automatically created.
+This is possible when configuring a global unicast address on the interface or using the “ipv6 enable” command.
 When the router creates a link-local address, it can send RS messages and participate in the DHCPv6 process.

 The next command for configuring a DHCPv6 client is “ipv6 address autoconfig”.
 This command enables the automatic configuration of IPv6 addressing using SLAAC.
-An RA message is then used to inform the client router to use stateless DHCPv6 for address configuration.
+An RA message then informs the client router to use stateless DHCPv6 for address configuration.
 The figure below illustrates the configuration of the DHCPv6 client on Cisco router command is the following:

 Verifying Stateless DHCPv6